 Traditionally, a millefeuille contains three layers of puff pastry alternated with two layers of pastry cream and a dusting of confectioners sugar or icing.
 But, as you'd imagine, French pastry chefs are eager to put their signatures touches on this old patisserie friend.

-What you will discover in Paris is that these top 10 pastries are sold in both patisseries and boulangeries found in all neighborhoods of the city.
-(In a nutshell, patisseries focus on pastries, while boulangeries also sell bread).
+These top 10 Paris pastries are found in both patisseries and boulangeries found in all neighborhoods of the city.
+(In a nutshell, patisseries focus on pastries, while boulangeries focus on bread).

 If you're on the Left Bank, head to Rue du Bac in the 7th Arrondissement, a magnet for patisseries.
 In 2009, Patisserie des Reves at 93 Rue du Bac was one of the first to showcase their elegant pastries under glass cloches.
 Up the street at number 108 is an outpost of Angelina, famous for their hot chocolate and old-school pastries.
 Des Gâteaux et du Pain at 89 Rue du Bac features pastries as well as artisan breads.
 Around the corner on Boulevard Raspail is Hugo & Victor, a modern establishment with a focus on three core flavors — chocolate, vanilla and caramel.